-To help you out, here are the seven most common frequently asked questions about raccoons that our wildlife experts field.
+Here are the seven most common questions our wildlife experts get about raccoons.
 We’ll start with super-quick answers to these questions, then move on to more detailed answers.
-To jump down to an in-depth answer to any of these questions, just click the link.

 - Are raccoons rodents?
 No, they’re procyonids.